How to Register a Company in Singapore: Documents, Fees, Etc.

 For Singapore companies, the registered office in Singapore must be both operational and accessible to the public during normal office hours.

 The corporate tax rate in Singapore is 17%.
-Singapore registered companies enjoy very attractive tax exemptions and incentives.
-For instance, a new start-up company will be exempted from paying tax on S$200,000 of the first S$300,000 chargeable income.
+Singapore-registered companies enjoy very attractive tax exemptions and incentives.
+For instance, a new start-up company can claim tax exemptions on the first $200,000 of its normal chargeable income.

 Notably, there are no capital gains or dividend taxes on Singapore companies.
 For more information, refer to our guide to corporate tax in Singapore.